Storey County, Nevada: History

 Storey County was created in 1861 and named for Captain Edward Farris Storey, who was killed in 1860 in the Pyramid Lake War.
 It was the most populous county in Nevada when organized in 1861.
 Virginia City is the county seat.
 It was originally to be named McClellan County after General George B. McClellan, who later ran unsuccessfully against Abraham Lincoln for president in the 1864 election.
 Storey County benefited from the discovery of Comstock Lode silver.

 W. Frank Stewart was a silver-mining operator who served from 1876 to 1880 as a state senator for Storey County.

-The county population collapsed after the Comstock Lode was fully mined and hit a minimum of 568 in the 1960 census.
+The county population collapsed after the Comstock Lode was fully mined and hit a low of 568 in the 1960 census.
 Since then, its population has partially recovered because of its relative proximity to Reno.

-On September 3, 1999, Kevin Baugh declared his backyard to be independent from the US, creating the Republic of Molossia.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 264 sqmi, of which 263 sqmi are land and 0.7 sqmi (0.3%) is covered by water.